ClaudiaCalero/ClaudiaCalero/README.md

 - Microservice Architecture
 - Practicing my problem-solving abilities on Hackerrank website
 - Building my own projects and my portfolio website
-- Assisting to an online master classes or courses to improve my knowledge on programming basis
+- Assisting to online master classes or courses to improve my knowledge on programming basis
 - Researching for information to stay up to date
 - Sharing with old team members my projects and asking how to improve them